 Chris Marquardt's podcast is one of the longest running and still an inspiration.
 He focuses on the inspiration and technique side of photography and likes to interact with his audience, focusing on answering listener questions in many of them.

 A relative new kid on the block, the Petapixel podcast evolved just over a year ago from a podcast hosted by Mike 'Sharky' James.
-The show is dominated by the lastest news from the photography world and is released twice a week.
+The show is dominated by the latest news from the photography world and is released twice a week.
 A great source of the latest news and info!